 What the Q1 2026 CBAM certificate price is and how it is calculated

 Article 22(1a) of Regulation (EU) 2023/956, inserted by the Omnibus amendment (Regulation (EU) 2025/2083), defines the calculation method for 2026 specifically.
-The Commission calculates the arithmetic mean of all EU ETS auction clearing prices for the quarter, rounded to two decimal places, and publishes the result on the first Monday after the quarter closes.
+The Commission calculates the weighted average of the auction clearing prices of the auctioned EU ETS allowances for the quarter, rounded to two decimal places, and publishes the result on the first Monday after the quarter closes.
 April 7 is that Monday for Q1 2026.

 What this price means for EU importers in practice